-- The comprehensive understanding of basic technical skills essential for successful public or not-for -profit management will be demonstrated by successful completion course work and PADM 7900. - Students will demonstrate an understanding of ethical management in a multicultural context through course papers, portfolio assessment and employer surveys. - 3.
+- 1. The comprehensive understanding of basic technical skills essential for successful public or not-for -profit management will be demonstrated by successful completion course work and PADM 7900. - 2.
+Students will demonstrate an understanding of ethical management in a multicultural context through course papers, portfolio assessment and employer surveys. - 3.
 Students will demonstrate effective communication skills through written and oral presentations in program course work. - 4.
 Students will demonstrate familiarity with up-to-date information management systems through course examinations, portfolio analysis, exit and alumni questionnaires and employer surveys.

-DEPARTMENT OF SOCIOLOGY, ANTHROPOLOGY, AND CRIMINAL JUSTICE

-Dr. Michael Brooks, Head Room 1120, University Center
+DEPARTMENT OF SOCIOLOGY, ANTHROPOLOGY, AND CRIMINAL JUSTICE Dr. Chet Ballard, Acting Head Room 1120, University Center

 The Department of Sociology, Anthropology, and Criminal Justice offers three Master of Science degrees, one with a major in criminal justice (MSCJ) having both a thesis and non-thesis option, one with a major in sociology (MS SOC) having concentrations in applied sociology and thesis, and one with a major in marriage and family therapy (MSMFT).
+The Applied and Clinical Sociology Graduate Program has been reviewed for accreditation by the Commission on Applied and Clinical Sociology.